 To keep his clients abreast of important workplace changes, Tom frequently authors client alerts, including ones on leave rights, overtime exemptions, and sexual harassment laws.
 He has also commented on important employment topics in varied publications, including the New York Times and Fortune.

-In addition to Mr. Doherty’s robust employment law practice, he often represents corporate and individual clients in commercial litigation matters in areas such as unfair competition, breach of business agreements, mortgage lending practices, franchise terminations, consumer fraud, intellectual property, civil RICO, and business torts.
+In addition to his employment law work, Tom represents corporations in product liability and commercial litigation matters involving such areas as unfair competition, breach of business agreements, mortgage lending practices, franchise terminations, consumer fraud, intellectual property, civil RICO, and business torts.